 Snuggly tucked along the Cassowary Coast, Mission Beach and its 14 kms of golden beaches are one of Australia’s best-kept secrets.
 Here are all the reasons why.

 Lying at the heart of two World Heritage areas – the Great Barrier Reef and the lush rainforests of the Wet Tropics – Mission Beach, remarkably, lies off the well-worn tourist trail.
 It’s where lush rainforest – inhabited by the rare cassowary (slow down when driving and keep an eye out for these magnificent birds) and the magnificent Ulysses butterfly – tumbles down to meet the Coral Sea.
 Welcome to low-key tropical luxury at its very best.

 Mission Beach is the jumping-off point for idyllic islands including Dunk and Bedarra, and lesser-known atolls in the Family Islands.
 Dunk Island’s most famous resident was the naturalist and journalist Edmund Banfield, author of Confessions of a Beachcomber.
 These secluded islands have a special way of helping travellers disconnect.
-You can access them on the Dunk Island Water Taxi, who also run an island-hopping tour, or you can charter a private boat and make your way over at your own speed.
+You can access them on a transfer with Great Barrier Reef Fishing or you can charter a private boat and make your way over at your own speed.
 Alternatively, check into the luxurious Bedarra Island Resort and experience the pinnacle of barefoot luxury.